13 Things Experts Wish People Knew About Autism

 People with autism are not limited in all abilities

 Many people with autism do struggle with skills and self-control, including communication, social bonding, and impulsivity.
 However, these struggles don’t equate to having limited abilities; instead, individuals with autism require different paths toward learning, socializing, and completing everyday activities to excel in their own ways.
 “While we may have to approach different ways of empowering and inspiring individuals with autism, [they], like all individuals, are capable and competent contributors to this world,” says Reiner.
+Here are more autism myths people need to stop believing.

 Many therapies seem promising